How to get an Iranian Visa in 2023

-Getting a visa for Iran isn’t that difficult (unless you’re traveling on an American, British or Canadian passport, in which you should click here to find out what you’ll need to do in Jetfarer’s post on traveling Iran as an American).
+Getting a visa for Iran isn’t that difficult (unless you’re traveling on an American, British, or Canadian passport, in which you should click here to find out what you’ll need to do in my post on getting a tourist visa for Iran as an American).

-In this post, I will share the steps I went through to get an Iranian visa on my Italian passport in 2019.
+In this post, I will share the steps I went through to get an Iranian visa on my Italian passport in 2019, 2021 and 2022.

 How To Get An Iranian Visa For Overland Travelers